-Our district and school strives to create a culturally sensitive environment for students in prek - 12 where all students can succeed.
+Our district and school strives to create a culturally sensitive environment where all students can succeed.
 Our mission, vision, and belief statements support a nurturing environment where all students feel safe and respected, and provide all children a challenging curriculum in both academic and social skills.
 Specific subgroup challenges for our school are addressed through content benchmark goals, which are implemented through IMPACT intervention and individualized instruction on a daily basis.
-Our district was part of a Universal Design for Learning grant through Indiana University.
-Teachers were trained and cultural diversity strategy training is included as a component of this work.
+Our district is part of a Universal Design for Learning grant through Indiana University.
+Teachers are being trained and cultural diversity strategy training is included as a component of this work.
 We have a few pilot schools in the district and our hope is to continue to expand this work and strengthen the capacity of all staff.